arielyeong/OWSB_G10/README_OWSB.txt

 The OWSB Purchase Order Management System is designed to streamline procurement and inventory processes for Omega Wholesale Sdn Bhd.
 Below is the system flow:

+Can start with running the mainlogin.java in user management file and input in the user id and password accordingly

 =========================
 Login & Role-Based Access
 =========================